Pontoon Fun and Family Safety

 This is an excellent class for any boater that wants to maximize their boating season with year round boating.
 This is particularly important for that late Fall foliage tour or for outdoor sports enthusiasts including fishermen, duck and deer hunters, and trappers.
 Public Safety personnel who are required to be on the water and available year round would also benefit from this unique cold water knowledge.

 Boating in cold waters (typically) under 60 degrees requires special considerations and preparations.
 Boats are often smaller trailerable boats minimal wind protection and low freeboard.
 Many fishing boats are aluminum.
 Positive floatation is important.
 Personal PFD flotation is even more important.
 Boat load capacity and gear storage are just some of the issues to be considered when boating in colder waters.
 Duck hunters, deer hunters and fishermen are often unaware of cold water limitations and dangers.
 This seminar has been developed to give cold water boaters the information they need to survive the unexpected.
+Topics include:

 Prepare your boat for cold water boating.